top of page

 What are Aurora?

 The aurora are determined by the activity on the sun.
 Space is filled with a constant stream of plasma from the sun called the solar wind.
 The magnetic field surrounding our planet makes sure we are protected from the solar wind, which carries charged particles from the sun called electrons.
 These accelerate up to 20,000 km/second along the Earth's magnectic field lines towards the north and south poles.
 The electrons react with our atmosphere where the magnetic field lines converge and curve down towards the magnetic poles.
-Here the electrons collide with our oxygen and nitrogen atoms at altitudes from 1000 kilometres down to 100 kilometres.
+Here the electrons collide with our oxygen and nitrogen atoms at altitudes from around 1000 kilometres down to 100 kilometres.
 When this happens, the atoms temporarily get a boost of energy.
 This energy causes them to release photons, which we see as light.
 Energised oxygen atoms produce green and red light, while nitrogen atoms produce blue and purple light, thus making the aurora that we see in the night sky.

 Aurora Forecast Apps